- Dr Philip Cook

 I also have research interests in contractualism in moral and political philosophy.
 I am especially interested in exploring contractualist responses to problems of exclusion: how may children, people with various kinds of disabilities, and the elderly be included in the scope of contractualist justification?

 I am keen to pursue political philosophy in an interdisciplinary context.
 I am a founding member of the SSPS Education and Society Research Group, and participate actively in Centre for Science, Knowledge, and Policy: SKAPE (I was Associate Director 2014-17, and Co-Director 2017-18).

 I contribute to a variety of public and policy engagement activities.
 I have organised a range of events as part of the Just World Institute's 'Ethics Forum' that brought together scholars, politicians and activists to discuss topics of current public concern; I recently co-organised a conference on 'Philanthropy and Social Justice' with academics and practitioners; and am a member of the Academy of Government's 'Reference Group on Inequalities' which considers responses to social inequality in Scotland with leaders from business, campaign groups, central and local government, and the voluntary sector.

-I am Editor-in-Chief of Res Publica - A Journal of Moral, Legal and Political Philosophy (together with Dr. Sune Laegaard).
+I am Editor-in-Chief of Res Publica - A Journal of Moral, Legal and Political Philosophy (together with Dr. Clare Chambers and Dr. Sune Laegaard).

 Res Publica is published on behalf of the Association for Social and Political Philosophy.

-I currently convene the first-year undergraduate core-course 'Political Thinkers' which introduces students to figures such as St. Augustine, Hobbes, Locke, Rousseau, Marx, Mill, Arendt, Gandhi, and Rawls.
+I currently convene the first-year undergraduate core-course 'Political Thinkers' which introduces students to figures such as Hobbes, Locke, Marx, Mill, Arendt, Gandhi, and Rawls.
 I convene an Honours Undergraduate Course 'What's Wrong With Inequality?', and a post-graduate version 'Equality and its Critics'.
 These course considers the recent debates in political philosophy around equality, and relates these debates to practical social and policy issues.
 I also convene a course focused on 'Education and Social Justice' that has a particular focus on bringing together debates in recent egalitarian political philosophy and developments in education policy internationally.
 I also co-convene a Postgraduate course 'Explanation and Understanding in Social Science' together with Tod Van Gunten (Sociology).
 This course addresses a range of issues in the philophy of socieal science, and I lead discussions around social ontology in particular (considering such thinkers as John Searle, Margaret Gilbert, Michael Bratman, Margaret Archer, and Brian Epstein).
-I also contribute to the courses 'Education and Policy' and 'Knowledge, Science, and Politics' convened by colleagues in other areas of the School of Social and Political Science delivering sessions on topics such as education and equality, markets and vouchers in education, and ethical expertise in policy.
+I also contribute to the courses 'Education Politics and Policy' and 'Knowledge, Expertise, and Policy' convened by colleagues in other areas of the School of Social and Political Science delivering sessions on topics such as education and equality, markets and vouchers in education, and ethical expertise in policy.

 I engage actively in pedagogical research.
 I was recently awarded a Principal's Teaching Award Small Grant to conduct research into the effect on student motivation and attainment of a blended-learning study skills programme I introduced.